 My brother and I were born 16 months apart so despite our different allotments in life we often played off of each-others strengths and weaknesses.
 Growing up my parents told me that Pat was late to do everything as a baby.
 For a while they just chocked it up to the guise that boys develop slower than girls but as time went on our pediatrician suspected that Pat may be falling behind because I was basically doing everything for him (my caregiver, leadership, bossy skills were apparently in full effect at age 2).
 He would cry I would tell my mother he needed a diaper.
 He would coo or grunt and ran to get a toy or a bottle or whatever else he needed.
 He had no need to walk or talk because I anticipated his needs before he had to figure it out on his own.

 I lived in Oregon at the time and there was absolutely nothing I could do but listen.
-He recovered, I moved back home and our phone conversations quickly turned from parties and bitching about our parents to talks of marriage and kids and our own futures.
+He recovered, I moved back home and our phone conversations quickly turned from parties and bitching about our parents to talks of marriage and kids and our futures together.
 We had everything ahead of us and we couldn’t wait.

 Two years ago around this time Pat called to tell me he was getting divorced.
 I had also just gotten divorced after the death of my 2 year old son to cancer (a story for another time).
 I knew how miserable divorce was and I begged Pat and his wife to reconsider.
 Back to my bossy big sister ways.